-An important aspect of your interview experience and preparation is to understand recruiter expectations and what the interviewers look for, while speaking with you.
+An important aspect of your preparation for an interview with a job recruiter, is to understand the expectations and what generally job recruiters are looking for, while speaking with you.

-During the recruitment process, the recruiter will measure and assess different skills and capabilities.
+During the recruitment process, the job recruiter will measure and assess different skills and capabilities.
 This depends on the role you are considering and the organization you are applying to.
-There are, however, a few aspects that are common for most of the interviewers, setting clear recruiter expectations towards you as the candidate for the job.
+There are, however, a few aspects that are common for most of the job recruiters, setting clear expectations towards you as the candidate for the job.

 The most common aspects to be mindful of include: